gnikyt/gnikyt.github.io/_posts/2017-06-29-reactive-vuejs-plugins.md

 ## Plugins & Reactivity

 [Plugins in Vue](https://vuejs.org/v2/guide/plugins.html), allow you to extract code into a re-usable module.
 The plugins allow you to create global mixins, methods, properties, and more.
-It has the added benefit of keeping your code modularize, clean, and not pollute your app's main instance.
+It has the added benefit of keeping your code modularized, clean, and doesn't pollute your app's main instance.

-[Reactivity in Vue](https://vuejs.org/v2/guide/reactivity.html) is simply a way of describing changes in state/data.
-Vue watches for changes in data, which in turn causes the component to re-render showing the updated state.
+[Reactivity in Vue](https://vuejs.org/v2/guide/reactivity.html) is simply a way of describing something that watches for changes in state/data and reacts to it.
+Vue watches for changes in data, which in turn causes the component to re-render, showing the updated state.

 ## Use Case